Emergency Fund Size: How Much Of An Emergency Fund Do You Need?

-So those are the savings accounts you need.
+So those are the different types and amounts of emergency savings you need.
 Once you have them in place, you’ll focus less on “saving” and more on “investing”, which we’ll talk about in a future post.
 Just remember that your actual emergency fund size is subjective, so you need to trust your instinct.
 You may start with a larger one and slow right size it or vice-versa.

 If you have one of these already, leave a note in the comments and tell us about a time it saved your butt!